 - (i) High standard Where external credit rating agency ratings are A and above. - (ii) Standard Where external credit rating agency ratings are below A and unrated. - (iii) Watch list Where the facility is not past due but recoverability is being monitored. - (iv) Past due but not impaired Where interest or principal sum is overdue for less than 90 days. - (v) Past due and impaired Where interest or principal sum is overdue for more than 90 days.

-ALUBAF Arab International Bank B.S.C. (c) NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS b.
+b.
 Credit quality per class of financial assets (continued)